manasabharath/manasabharath/pagenavigation.md

 </asp:HyperLink>

 __2.Cross-page posting:__
-It is similar to hyperlink but the target page is invoked using HTTP POST command.
 It is used to send values from the source page to the target page.
-It posts current page information to the target page.
-The post information is available in the target page.Redirects to any page, not just pages in the same Web application.<br/>
+It posts current page information to the target page and that information is available in the target page.By default, when you click a button,the webform posts to itself. if you want to post to another webform on a button click,set the postback url of the button,to the page that you want to post to.<br/>
 protected void Page_Load(object sender, EventArgs e)<br/>
     {<br/>
         if (Page.PreviousPage != null)<br/>